Sustainable banking is taking over the banking and finance industry. But what exactly is it and what does it mean for banks?

 “The transparency that sustainable banking brings empowers customers to change the world around them.”

 The project of securing a cleaner, more just world is well underway.
 But the road is long and the obstacles numerous.
-Sustainable banking is one very vital piece in this vast mosaic to ensure that future generations can enjoy health, equality, and prosperity.
+Sustainable banking is one vital piece in this vast mosaic to ensure that future generations can enjoy health, equality, and prosperity.